VigneshSrinivasan10/dr_pretraining/README.md

 This is a PyTorch implementation of the paper "To pretrain or not?
 A systematic analysis of the benefits of pretraining in diabetic retinopathy":
-The code base as well as this README file heavuly borrows for the repository of [MoCo v2 paper](https://arxiv.org/abs/2003.04297):
+The code base as well as this README file heavily borrows from the repository of [MoCo v2 paper](https://arxiv.org/abs/2003.04297):

 ### Preparation